Eurozone officials rule out IMF's exclusion from Greek bailout

 "This is not my personal opinion or that of EU institutions, but a reality that occurs from the parliamentary procedures in some member states," he said.

-The IMF said earlier this year it would wait to see the outcome of Greece's debt relief talks with EU partners before agreeing to inject new cash as part of an 86 billion euro (£62.07 billion) third bailout programme.
+The IMF said earlier this year it would wait to see the outcome of Greece's debt relief talks with EU partners before agreeing to inject new cash as part of an 86 billion euro ($94.45 billion) third bailout program.

 Athens, meanwhile, hopes to start debt relief talks in February after a successful conclusion of the latest bailout's first review that includes a painful pension reform.